Why I believe Scouting should be a part of your home-centered learning in 2020 and beyond

 Family Scouting is now a better fit for the whole family:

 Because Scouting at all levels now includes girls (or at least those who choose to participate) it can be an even better fit for families looking for activities to do together.
 How many sisters have attended pack meetings and felt a little sad that their brothers are getting special recognition and they don’t?
 Many sisters have tagged along to den meetings as well, especially when a parent is the den leader.
-Many sisters have memorized the Scout Oath and Law and have participated enough to have completed much of the advancement and yet they couldn’t actually earn the belt loops of the rank badges.
+Many sisters have memorized the Scout Oath and Law and have participated enough to have completed much of the advancement and yet they couldn’t actually earn the belt loops or the rank badges.

 Cub Scouting especially is a family program and much of the advancement can and should be done at home.
 Have you ever used your Family Home Evening to complete a requirement that your son needed for his next rank?
 Now those sisters can attend their own den meetings and participate in pack meetings as a Cub Scout.
 They can be recognized for those advancement requirements that they complete also.
 Have you talked to a girl (sibling or not) who has joined Cub Scouting?
+There are hundreds in our council that have already joined and are having a great experience!

 Younger kids can participate too and what a great way to spend time learning and having fun with your child: